Cumulative proton production in $pd$ collisions: The model

 When calculating the elastic amplitude (\ref{M_el}) it is necessary to carefully take into account the propagator of the intermediate nucleon $l^\prime$.
-The simplest and most commonly used method is to retain only the imaginary part of the propagator by replacing $(p_{l^\prime}^2-m_N^2+i0)^{-1}$ by $-i\pi\delta(p_{l^\prime}^2-m_N^2)$, which corresponds to the simplified Glauber approximation. \footnote{Being expressed in coordinate space the simplification means replacing the $\Theta$-function of the relative position of the proton and neutron in the deuteron along the path of propagation of the fast particle, which determines the scattering order, by a factor of 1/2.} We are dealing, however, not only with intermediate fast nucleons (amplitudes of type (b)) but also with slow ones (amplitudes of type (a)).
+The simplest and most commonly used method is to retain only the imaginary part of the propagator by replacing $(p_{l^\prime}^2-m_N^2+i0)^{-1}$ by $-i\pi\delta(p_{l^\prime}^2-m_N^2)$, which corresponds to the simplified Glauber approximation. \footnote{Being expressed in coordinate space the simplification means replacing the $\Theta$-function of the relative position of the proton and neutron in the deuteron along the path of propagation of the fast particle, which determines the scattering order, by a factor of 1/2.} This study deals, however, not only with intermediate fast nucleons (amplitudes of type (b)) but also with slow ones (amplitudes of type (a)).
 Thus, the propagator should be treated more precisely keeping both the real and imaginary parts.
-To this end, we apply the GEA.
+To this end, the GEA method is applied.

 In the GEA, the inverse propagator in Eq.(\ref{M_el}) can be written as

 where $q^\prime=p_m-p_j$ is the four-momentum transfer to the intermediate spectator nucleon $j$, the axis $\tilde z$ is directed along $\bvec{p}_l$, and